(August 2021)

 Linda Slavin

 Linda is a long-time local food activist since she worked as a young girl at her family supermarket in Havelock.
 Since that time, she has helped (a) to facilitate a local study on organic foods; (b) worked on the development of the “Kawartha’s Own, Locally Grown” label to promote local foods; (c) managed COIN – a social enterprise business which offered lunch-counter training at the library for many years.
-Linda has enjoyed being part of Sustainable Peterborough’s Future of Food and Farming Working Group since its inception and is impressed with the member and Co-Chairs’ knowledge and support for relevant, sustainable research and projects.
+Linda has enjoyed being part of Sustainable Peterborough’s Future of Food and Farming Working Group (now Peterborough Alliance for Food and Farming) since its inception.

-Judy Coward: Planner, Economic Development Advisor, and Peterborough County farmland owner
+Judy Coward: Planner, Economic Development Advisor, Peterborough County farmland owner